nikitavoloboev/data/docs/programming-languages/elixir/elixir-libraries.md

 - [Exile](https://github.com/akash-akya/exile) - Alternative to ports for running external programs.
 It provides back-pressure, non-blocking io, and tries to fix ports issues.
 - [Exq Scheduler](https://github.com/activesphere/exq-scheduler) - Cron like job scheduler for Exq, it's also compatible with Sidekiq and Resque.
 - [Make](https://github.com/elixir-lang/elixir_make) - Make compiler for Mix.
+- [Benchee](https://github.com/bencheeorg/benchee) - Easy and extensible benchmarking in Elixir providing you with lots of statistics.

 ## Links